geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ### Introduction

-Here I'm sharing a series of posts that document my experience managing a two-year USDA grant study.
-This project considers how low-cost vegetation indices like NDVI may be useful additions to a sugarcane farmer's overall nitrogen management strategy.
+Here I'm sharing a series of posts that document my experience with a two-year USDA grant study.
+The project considered how low-cost vegetation indices like NDVI might be a useful addition to a sugarcane farmer's overall nitrogen management strategy.
 The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers; 2) excessive nitrogen in the environment alters ecosystems and may potentially harm human health.
 Thus, learning to manage N application better is motivated by the economics of sugarcane agriculture as well as by a need to address an environmental issue.
 Some posts will include references to the software used and to the code developed in deriving our final results.

 ### Background